open-mmlab/mmaction2/README.md

 ## Updates

+- (2021-10-26) We provide a demo for skeleton-based and rgb-based spatio-temporal detection and action recognition (demo/demo_video_structuralize.py).
 - (2021-10-26) We train and test **ST-GCN** on NTU60 with 3D keypoint annotations, achieve 84.61% Top-1 accuracy (higher than 81.5% in the [paper](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/viewPaper/17135)).
 - (2021-10-25) We provide a script(tools/data/skeleton/gen_ntu_rgbd_raw.py) to convert the NTU60 and NTU120 3D raw skeleton data to our format.
 - (2021-10-25) We provide a [guide](https://github.com/open-mmlab/mmaction2/blob/master/configs/skeleton/posec3d/custom_dataset_training.md) on how to train PoseC3D with custom datasets, [bit-scientist](https://github.com/bit-scientist) authored this PR!